Viavi Solutions: As JDSU

-Viavi Solutions' history dates back to 1979 when Uniphase was started in a San Jose, California garage, as a manufacturer of lasers for chip makers and scanners.
+Viavi Solutions' history dates back to 1979 when Uniphase was started in a San Jose, California, garage, as a manufacturer of lasers for chip makers and scanners.
 Through mergers and acquisitions, the company eventually became known as JDS Uniphase, or simply JDSU.
 In August 2015, JDSU split into two new independent companies: Viavi Solutions and Lumentum Holdings, which was JDSU's former Communications and Commercial Optical products division.

 Post-JDSU

 In August 2015, after the JDSU split, former CEO Tom Waechter stepped down and Viavi Solutions appointed Richard Belluzzo as interim president and CEO.

 In September 2015, the company announced the release of GigaStor Software Edition, software designed to capture packet data from software-defined networking (SDN) platforms, for purposes of performance and forensic analysis.

 In February 2016, Belluzzo became Chairman and Oleg Khaykin became president and CEO.
 The same month, the company announced that Frontier Communications had selected Viavi's Ethernet Assurance Solution (EtherASSURE) for help with network performance management, troubleshooting and service level agreement (SLA) management.
 Also in February 2016, Viavi Solutions added functionality to its CellAdvisor Base Station Analyzer to allow baseband testing during tower installation, in order to reduce the number of tower climbs and improve safety.
 The company also announced the GEOson network automation and management tool for 4G and 5G network testing, developed with technology from earlier acquisitions of networking companies Reverb Networks and Arieso.

 In March 2016, the company announced it had added a fully DOCSIS 3.1 (D3.1)-compliant signal meter to its OneExpert CATV Signal Analysis Meter, allowing service providers to test D3.1 signals in the field.
 Also in March 2016, the company announced MicroNIR near infrared spectrometer tools that allow quality control managers to inspect organic materials in the field.

 In July 2016, the company partnered with fellow networking vendor Brocade to use Brocade's Packet Broker and Session Director tools to capture and send subscriber traffic to Viavi’s xSIGHT Targeted Subscriber Search (TSS) for analysis.

 In March 2024, it was announced the board of Spirent – a British multinational telecommunications testing company, had accepted a £1 billion takeover offer from Viavi, but was subsequently outbid by Keysight with a £1.16 billion offer later that month.
 This led Spirent to withdraw its support for the Viavi deal and recommend Keysight's offer.
+On October 16, 2025, VIAVI Solutions Inc. acquired Spirent Communications plc’s high-speed Ethernet, network security and channel emulation testing business (collectively, the “HSE, Network Security and CE Business”) from Keysight Technologies, Inc.